sueszli/blog/is a phd right for me?.md

      if only ~30% of ph.d. graduates venture into research roles in the industry, then ~70% end up with a skill mismatch.

-     - few industry jobs require the strong analytical skills that you'll gain during a ph.d.

-          during a phd you're trained for novelty driven research and analysis, which only aligns with a small subset of non-research industry jobs like data analytics, machine learning and theoretical security.

-     - being narrowly focused on a single research topic for several years leaves you overqualified and under-prepared.

-          industry's needs and skill requirements which can be a significant disadvantage and cause a skill mismatch and leave you completely overqualified and simultaneously under-prepared for most industry jobs.

-     but keep in mind that a skill mismatch doesn't necessarily lead to a lower salary: a phd is often a must for leadership roles in big companies (a phd opens up the door to these roles but is not a guarantee. it's a necessary but not sufficient condition). but simultaniously, it's harder to justify a higher salary when competing with other candidates who have more relevant experience which does impose the risk of overqualification.

 - **over 65% of ph.d. pursuits might be motivated by immigration:**

-     approximately 66.9% of computer science ph.d.s were awarded to immigrants or nonresident aliens, suggesting that for many, a ph.d. was a pathway to american citizenship via the o1 visa.
+     approximately 66.9% of computer science phds were awarded to immigrants or nonresident aliens, suggesting that for many, a ph.d. was a pathway to american citizenship via the o1 visa.

      it's noteworthy that 33.1% of the remaining ph.d. holders are non-immigrants, of which 20.1% are white. this shows that phd programs are surprisingly diverse – which is great or a sign of a broken system, depending on your perspective.

 - **completion rates are low – but for the wrong reasons:**

-     regarding the completion rate, the data is inconclusive: 35% of computer science students at the university of duke [^9] don't complete their phd program. but i personally believe that this is due to the fact that it's significantly easier to get funding for a phd than for a master's degree, which motivates students to plan to master out from the beginning. additionally, it's very hard to get kicked out of a phd program. so, i believe that the completion rate of those actually pursuing a phd with the _intention of completing their program_ is much higher.
+     regarding the completion rate, the data is inconclusive: 35% of computer science students at the university of duke [^9] don't complete their phd program.

+     but i personally believe that this is due to the fact that it's significantly easier to get funding for a phd than for a master's degree, which motivates students to plan to master out from the beginning.

+     additionally, it's very hard to get kicked out of a phd program. so, i believe that the completion rate of those actually pursuing a phd with the intention of completing their program is much higher.

 <img width="1468" alt="SCR-20231114-bivf" src="https://github.com/sueszli/blog/assets/61852663/b2768c5e-bc9c-485f-835e-37154eb150d4">

-here's a simplified perspective:
+here's a simplified perspective that also includes the result of the conditional probabilities:

 <img width="1148" alt="image" src="https://github.com/sueszli/blog/assets/61852663/a6c1e4be-b680-4a39-8278-191eb7acad1c">

 <br><br>

-## industry salaries
+## salary comparison

 the data from websites like glassdoor and payscale were very wrong about salary information. instead, other sources provide a clearer picture of salaries in the tech industry.